davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 with regional geophysical data and tectonic and petrogenetic studies of the overlying crust, offers critical insights into the geodynamic processes of continental assembly.
 Mantle xenoliths entrained in volcanic rock reveal compositions and textures in a vertical transect through the underlying deep lithosphere.
 Petrogenetic studies of xenolith suites can discern their thermal conditions, depth of entrainment, and geochemical evolution.
+These features can provide insight into tectonic processes affecting the entire lithosphere.

+The Crystal Knob xenolith suite, in the Coast Ranges of central California, presents a rare opportunity to sample the mantle lithosphere directly beneath a region of long-lived subduction accretion.
+The complex Late Cretaceous and Neogene tectonic processes that built the present Coast Ranges suggest several possible scenarios for the origin of the underlying  mantle lithosphere.
+When restored for Neogene dextral offset, the position of of Crystal Knob suggests that its upper mantle underpinnings may have originated as asthenospheric mantle upwelling into the Pacific-Farallon slab window [@Wilson2005].
+Other workers [e.g. @Pikser2012] propose a shallowly-dipping stalled slab beneath the Coast Ranges from the latest phase of subduction in the Neogene.
+We propose a third model, in which mantle lithosphere was underplated during Given its position near the edge of the continent, this pre-existing lithospheric mantle would have experienced a thermal pulse due to ridge subduction in the Neogene [@Wilson2005].

-In this contribution, we present new petrologic and geochemical data on mantle xenoliths hosted in the Pleistocene Crystal Knob volcanic neck in coastal central California.
-We integrate these findings both with regional geophysical and modeling studies of the mantle lithosphere and a well-developed literature on the tectonic and petrogenetic development of the overlying crust.
+In this contribution, we present new petrologic, geochemical, and thermobarometric data on mantle xenoliths hosted in the Pleistocene Crystal Knob volcanic neck in coastal central California.
+These new datasets, plus derivative geochemical modeling and thermal modeling of the central California lithosphere, are used to decipher the petrogenesis of Crystal Knob xenoliths and host basaltic lavas.
+Constraints on the thermal structure of the mantle lithosphere are used to test the three models of the Late Cretaceous to present evolution of the lithospheric underpinnings of central California.
+The tectonic processes uncovered by this study can provide new insights into the relative role of Cretaceous and Neogene processes in building the margin of the North American continent.

+## Regional tectonic setting

 The Crystal Knob xenolith locality samples an important lithospheric column through the Late Cretaceous convergent margin of the